st-tu-dresden/inloop/docs/deployment-guide.md

 1. Ensure you've installed all requirements mentioned in the [README] (../README.md).

-2. Run `pip install -r requirements/production.txt` in your virtualenv.
+2. Additionally run `pip install -r requirements/prod.txt` in your virtualenv.

 3. Set and `export` all required [environment variables](#required-envvars).